WeblateOrg/weblate/docs/usage.rst

 Trailing question
 +++++++++++++++++

-Source and translated do not both end with question mark.
+Source and translated do not both end with question mark or it is not correctly spaced.
+This includes spacing rules for French or Breton.
 Question mark is also checked in various language variants (Armenian, Arabic, Chinese, Korean, Japanese, Ethiopic, Vai or Coptic).

 .. _check-end_exclamation:

 Trailing exclamation
 ++++++++++++++++++++

-Source and translated do not both end with exclamation mark.
+Source and translated do not both end with exclamation mark or it is not correctly spaced.
+This includes spacing rules for French or Breton.
 Exclamation mark is also check in various langauge variants (Chinese, Japanese, Korean, Armenian, Limbu, Myanmar or Nko).

 .. _check-python_format: